If you’re looking for medium dog breeds between 20 and 40 pounds, you are SO in luck!

 - Temperament- Active, agile, energetic, happy and intelligent.

-This ancient breed is considered the “Holy Dog of Tibet,” and was used as a watch dog.
+This ancient breed is considered the “Holy Dog of Tibet,” and was used as a watchdog.
+They are known for their long, thick, and soft coats (which, FYI, do require regular grooming to maintain).
 Good news, allergy sufferers: he IS hypoallergenic!

 9. Whippet